This Tofu Scramble is a delicious and healthy alternative to scrambled eggs. Customize it by adding diced vegetables of your choice.

 Scrambled tofu has a similar texture to scrambled eggs, and is very versatile.
 We serve this tofu scramble with oil free hash browns or oven roasted red potatoes, my Vegan Breakfast Sausage Links, and some gravy made with my Easy Vegan Country Gravy Mix.

 Sometimes we top English muffins with the tofu scramble and some steamed greens or broccoli.
-Then drizzle some vegan Hollandaise sauce over the top (we like the one in the McDougall Quick and Easy Cookbook).
+Then drizzle some Vegan Hollandaise Sauce over the top.

 Some of this tofu wrapped in a tortilla with some potatoes, a few black beans, and some hot sauce would make a fabulous breakfast burrito.